Embrace-Change-Consulting/managerdash-docs/docs/1_getting-started/c_customizing.md

 **Title** (required):
 - Full level name
-- Examples: "Junior Engineer", "Senior Engineer"
+- Examples: "Early Career Engineer", "Senior Engineer"
 - What you'll see most often
 - Be specific and descriptive